msilvavieira/certi-challenge/README.md

 python server.py
 ```

-By defaul the server listens to por 3000.
-To make it listen to
+**By defaul the server listens to port 3000.** To make it listen to
 a different port (say, 8888), pass it on to the --port argument
 like this: